Investor Experiences and Financial Market Dynamics: Market Participation

-We know from our previous results that, when the demographic structure has equal-sized cohorts and no demographic shock is expected, prices are given by $p_{t} = \alpha+\beta_{0}d_{t}+\beta_{1}d_{t-1}$, where $\{\alpha,\beta_{0},\beta_{1}\}$ are given by equations \eqref{e: AlphaToyModel}-\eqref{e: Beta1ToyModel}.
-This is the case for $t> \tau+1$ and, since the shock at time $\tau$ is assumed to be unexpected, for $t < \tau$.\footnote{We use the assumption that the shock is unexpected to construct the series in Figure \ref{f: Demographics}; but none of the result for $t \geq \tau$ depend on this assumption.} For these time periods the economy is as the one described in Section \ref{sec: ToyModel}.
-Thus, we are left to characterize demands and prices for $\tau$ and $\tau+1$, when the generation of the demographic shock is young and old respectively.
+We know from our previous results that when the market has equal-sized cohorts, prices are given by $p_{t} = \alpha+\beta_{0}d_{t}+\beta_{1}d_{t-1}$, with $\{\alpha,\beta_{0},\beta_{1}\}$ given by \eqref{e: AlphaToyModel}-\eqref{e: Beta1ToyModel}.
+Here, prices follow this path for $t> \tau+1$ and, since the shock at time $\tau$ is unexpected, for $t < \tau$ as well.
+For these time periods, the market is as described in Section \ref{sec: ToyModel}.
+We are left to characterize demands and prices for $\tau$ and $\tau+1$, when the larger young generation enters the market and when this generation becomes old, respectively.
 We make the following guesses:

 We solve the problem by backwards induction.
-Note that the form of agent's demands remains unchanged.
-Market clearing in $\tau+1$, with mass $y$ of young agents and $y_\tau$ of old agents, implies
+Note that the form of agents' demands remains unchanged.
+By imposing market clearing in $\tau+1$, with mass $y$ of young agents and $y_\tau$ of old agents, and using the method of undetermined coefficients we obtain

-Our guess is verified, and we obtain the following coefficients for the price function in $\tau+1$: